ObviouslyNotMich/AI-DrivenClothPropertiesDetection/README.md

 - Achieved a **91% accuracy** in classifying cloth properties.
 - Optimized hyperparameters for improved model performance.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for discussions.

 ## License
 This project is licensed under the MIT License.